Networking and exchange

 - City of Ludwigsburg: "MüllCheck - learn to separate, save the environment!" informed refugees about waste separation in Germany.

-- Tamm: With "CO₂mpact: Reduce your footprint", employees of the city administration were sensitized to the resource-saving use of paper.
+- Tamm: With "CO₂mpact: Reduce your footprint", employees of the city administration were sensitized to the resource-conserving use of paper.

-At the closing event on 06.03.2025, the city of Ludwigsburg's project won the district prize.
-The jury was particularly impressed by the involvement of refugees and the planned continuation of the project.
+At the closing event on 6.3.2025, the city of Ludwigsburg's project won the district prize.

 Since the 2023/24 round, the project has been continued in the Ludwigsburg district by the LEA energy agency and a district prize has been awarded.